mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 the danger from ricochets.

 The S8 has trigger, grip and magazine safety devices but no manual safety.
-The weapon can be carried un- cocked with a round in the chamber, with no chance
+The weapon can be carried un-cocked with a round in the chamber, with no chance

 **WEAPON TL RANGE DAMAGE KG COST MAGAZINE**

 MAGAZINE/POWER
 PACK COST TRAITS

 SCD Shipboard-8
 Handgun (Ball)